niklasingvar/arlo-timelapse/README.md

 # Arlo Timelapse

-A Python application to connect to Arlo cameras and create timelapses of construction sites or other scenes using the Arlo API and AWS Lambda and storing image in s3.
+A Python application to connect to Arlo cameras and create timelapses of construction sites or other scenes using the Arlo API, AWS Lambda and s3 for image storage.

 ## Table of Contents